Clean Heat Grant to replace Domestic Renewable Heat Incentive from April 2022

 The Clean Heat Grant is only proposed to last for two years and funding is limited to £100m.
-This lack of clarity will provide no certainty for businesses proposing to serve the market.
+This lack of clarity and lack of ambition will provide no certainty for businesses proposing to serve the market.

 Investment in low carbon technologies, like heat pumps, is a private investment for a public benefit.
 Until the Treasury accepts this and acknowledges that public money is needed to encourage the public benefit of lower carbon emissions very few heat pumps will be installed, the skills shortage will remain and the supply chain will be underdeveloped.
 There will be very few green jobs created in the UK by the current proposal.

 The Climate Change Committee has recommended that, "The 29 million existing homes across the UK must be made low-carbon, low-energy and resilient to a changing climate.
 This is a UK infrastructure priority and should be supported by HM Treasury.
 Homes should use low-carbon sources of heating such as heat pumps and heat networks".

 Nothing replaces the Commercial RHI from April 2021